kk-1/tsp/README.md

 The eps plots contain statistics on the title for the mean, median, standard deviation, skewness, and kurtosis of the edge distances
 * results: csv files generated from the benchmarks
 * src: Source codes used in benchmarks
 * vertex-config: The plot of vertices on the coordinate axis (eps file)

+##  Files:
-* datasets-hist-vtx-plots-VX.pdf: It contains all the plots in "vertex-config" and "edge-dist-histograms" directories as a pdf file
+- datasets-hist-vtx-plots-VX.pdf: It contains all the plots in "vertex-config" and "edge-dist-histograms" directories as a pdf file